Squanto: Contact with Europeans

 The Ninnimissinuok had sporadic contact with European explorers for nearly a century before the landing of the Mayflower in 1620.
 The fishermen off the Newfoundland banks from Bristol, Normandy, and Brittany began making annual spring visits beginning as early as 1581 to bring cod to Southern Europe.
 These early encounters had long-term effects.
-Europeans might have introduced diseases for which the Indian population had no resistance.
+Europeans very likely introduced diseases for which the Indian population had no resistance.
 When the Mayflower arrived, the Pilgrims discovered that an entire village was devoid of inhabitants.
-European fur trappers traded with different tribes, and this encouraged intertribal rivalries and hostilities.
+European fur traders traded goods with different tribes, and this exacerbated intertribal rivalries and hostilities.

-The first kidnappings
+First kidnappings

 In 1605, George Weymouth set out on an expedition to explore the possibility of settlement in upper New England, sponsored by Henry Wriothesley and Thomas Arundell.
 They had a chance encounter with a hunting party, then decided to kidnap a number of Indians.
 The capture of Indians was "a matter of great importance for the full accomplement of our voyage".

 They took five captives to England and gave three to Sir Ferdinando Gorges.
 Gorges was an investor in the Weymouth voyage and became the chief promoter of the scheme when Arundell withdrew from the project.
 Gorges wrote of his delight in Weymouth's kidnapping, and named Tisquantum as one of the three given to him.

 Captain George Weymouth, having failed at finding a Northwest Passage, happened into a River on the Coast of America, called Pemmaquid, from whence he brought five of the Natives, three of whose names were Manida, Sellwarroes, and Tasquantum, whom I seized upon, they were all of one Nation, but of severall parts, and severall Families; This accident must be acknowledged the meanes under God of putting on foote, and giving life to all our Plantations.

-Circumstantial evidence makes nearly impossible the claim that it was Tisquantum among the three taken by Gorges.
-Adams maintains that "it is not supposable that a member of the Pokánoket tribe would be passing the summer of 1605 in a visit among his deadly enemies the Tarratines, whose language was not even intelligible to him ... and be captured as one of a party of them in the way described by Rosier," and no modern historian entertains this as fact.
+However, it is unlikely that the "Tasquantum" identified by Gorges refers to the same man.
+Circumstantial evidence makes this nearly impossible.
+The Indians taken by Weymouth and given to Gorges were Eastern Abenaki from Maine, whereas Tisquantum was Patuxet, a Southern New England Algonquin.
+He lived in Plymouth, and the Archangel did not sail that far south on the voyage of 1605.
+Adams maintains that "it is not supposable that a member of the Pokánoket [Patuxet] tribe would be passing the summer of 1605 in a visit among his deadly enemies the Tarratines, whose language was not even intelligible to him ... and be captured as one of a party of them in the way described by Rosier."
+No modern historian entertains this supposition.